Pyrrhus and Demetrius

-Pyrrhus and Demetrius was a 1708 adaptation for the London stage of the 1694 opera Il Pirro e Demetrio by Alessandro Scarlatti with a libretto by Adriano Morselli, first performed at the :it:Teatro San Bartolomeo.
+Pyrrhus and Demetrius was a 1708 adaptation for the London stage of the 1694 opera Il Pirro e Demetrio by Alessandro Scarlatti with a libretto by Adriano Morselli, first performed at the Teatro San Bartolomeo.

 Pyrrhus and Demetrius was the second most successful opera in early 18th century London, after Camilla.
 It had 58 or 59 performances between 1708 and 1717.
 The opera marked the London debut of the castrato Nicolò Grimaldi (Nicolini).

 Score and libretto

 The London version was prepared by Nicola Haym, who composed a new overture and 24 new arias, retaining only 14 of Scarlatti's original arias.
 Haym also inserted an aria by Handel from Agrippina: Ho un non so che nel cor.
 The English libretto was created by Owen Swiny.

 In January 1709 Walsh, Randall, and Hare printed the overture and 54 arias in Songs in the Opera Call'd Pyrrhus and Demetrius.
 In May 1709 a different edition of The Songs in the Opera of Pyrrhus and Demetrius was published by John Cullen.